jackwener/jackwener/README.md

 > `Want to be a better person and want to do great things`

 - :musical_score: I'm Learning English through SLA now, and I want to be multi-language learner.
-- :crown: I'm working in selectDB.
+- :crown: I'm working in SelectDB.
 I worked in Bytedance RDS, Nebula-Graph, and had the internship in Tencent, Microsoft, Douyin.
 - :beer: Focus on Database optimizer.
 - :fish_cake: Language used: Golang, Java, Python, C++, Rust.
 - :rice_cracker: Love to participate Open Source, Apache-Doris Committer Now.